-The culprit that creates dollars out of thin air and pumps them into our economic blood-stream is our own out-of-bounds government.
-During the past five years our purchasing media (currency and checking accounts) have increased at an annual rate of more than 6 per cent, the highest for any such period since World War II.
-And the rate is increasing, the rate during the past year being 8.9 per cent.
+The culprit that creates dollars out of thin air and pumps them into our economic bloodstream is our own out-of-bounds government.
+During the past five years, our purchasing media (currency and checking accounts) have increased at an annual rate of more than 6 percent, the highest for any such period since World War II.
+And the rate is increasing, the rate during the past year is 8.9 per cent.

 The government propaganda machine is then turned on full-force in an effort to delude our people into believing that private industry is not the unfortunate victim of inflation but is the greedy villain who caused it!

 Initially, inflation weighs most heavily on the thrifty citizens who, largely through fixed income investments, have tried to provide a competence for their old age or security for their loved ones.
 But, eventually, it involves the entire nation.
 The resultant chaos can be ended only by dictatorship and ruthless suppression of the rights of the people.
 A dictator has been defined as the receiver for a nation gone bankrupt!

 I have dwelt at some length on this subject because debauchery of the currency is so pervasive that, ultimately, no one can entirely escape its destructive effects.
 Our government, whose fiscal and monetary policies and practices induce inflation, stands guilty of flagrant violation of the Highest Law — thus jeopardizing the safety of the people!

 Not unrelated to the debauchery of our currency is the national crisis of morals and moral courage.